 In the early years of HI’s existence, the impetus to fight against landmines came directly from our work in the refugee camps of Cambodia and Thailand, where HI’s teams witnessed the extent of the tragedy caused by landmines.
 A decade later, HI decided to take up the fight against cluster munitions, as these weapons also had indiscriminate effects on civilians, both during conflicts and long after they end.

-Messages on evidence from the countries where we operate, and in our sectors of expertise - inclusive humanitarian action, disability-inclusive development, disarmament & protection of civilians – to guarantee both the legitimacy and the credibility of HI’s policy analyses and recommendations
+Our messages based on evidence from the countries where we operate, and in our sectors of expertise to guarantee both the legitimacy and the credibility of HI’s policy analyses and recommendations

 Our determination to ensure that the voices of the affected communities themselves are heard